frontend/toolbox/javascript.md

 ## Component's script

-Because a JavaScript piece of code is oftenly related to a specific component, simply **put it in the component's directory**.
+Because a JavaScript piece of code is often related to a specific component, simply **put it in the component's directory**.
 Then, import it in the JavaScript entry point `base.js` and “voilà !”.

 ./assets/components/atoms/toggle/toggle.js
 ```javascript